AlexMax/kruft/README.md

 -----------
 Note that although this library is designed for crufty compilers and environments, there are certain limitations.
-Code legibility is prioritized above compatibility - each function should be legible enough to allow for vendoring into your own codebases and having them work while only changing around a few kruft-specific defines.
+Code legibility is prioritized above compiler compatibility - each function should be legible enough to allow for vendoring into your own codebases and having them work while only changing around a few kruft-specific defines.

 If your environment has constraints that preclude the use of certain functions due to needing too much ROM space, using too much stack, or being inordinately